Japanese yoga and martial arts classes for kids aged 4 – 13 years.

 "Mere weeks after Lilah (9) began her Aikido journey with the Brighton Ki Society, we noticed a marked improvement in her concentration and self-confidence as well as her posture and stamina – a credit to the encouragement and careful instruction of her always patient and fun sensei Petr, and the empowering philosophy and practice of Shin-Shin Toitsu Aikido."

 Our classes introduce children to the principles of mind and body coordination.
 This helps them direct their energy more positively and effectively, and gain self-confidence.
 Japanese yoga and ki-aikido training are combined in a non-competitive environment to allow children to develop their full potential.

 This training promotes tangible benefits such as good mental and physical health.
 By applying the principles they learn – such as mindfulness and positivity – children can improve their performance in activities such as schoolwork, sports, music, and art.

 We teach the art of non-dissension, which applies to leading and following in the dojo.
 It also applies directly to being able to get along with family, siblings, peers and schoolmates.

 The support of a parent and/or other responsible adult is important to a child’s success.
-This involvement helps to direct and encourage the child to use Ki principles in daily life.
+We encourage our parents/guardians to participate in our introductory lessons for adults, so that you can reinforce what your children learn in day-to-day life.